toskumar/blog/micro/aws/machine-learning/FAQ.md

 ## ML Framework
 * __TensorFlow__ is a ML Framework developed by __Google__ and __Keras__ is an opensource API interface for TersorFlow
 * __MXNet__ is a ML/DL Framework developed by __AWS and Microsoft__ and __Gluon__ is an opensource API interface for MXNet
 * __PyTorch__ is an opensource library used by Facebook AI research lab.
 * __Scikit Learn__ is the most useful and robust library for machine learning in Python.
+* __Apache Spark__ used for preprocessing data.
+Apache Spark library is available in both Python and Scala, that can be used to train models in SageMaker.
+* __Hugging Face__ Amazon SageMaker enables customers to train, fine-tune, and run inference using Hugging Face models for Natural Language Processing (NLP) on SageMaker
+* __Chainer__ SageMaker to train and deploy a model using custom Chainer code
+* __R__ SageMaker notebook instances support R using a pre-installed R kernel

 ## ML File format
 * __File Mode__ Load data from S3 to training instance volume